Farmers’ Rights and Obligations

 8. How do I enroll my property into DMAP?

-Farmland will normally qualify for DMAP enrollment, if the land is privately owned or leased.
+Farmland will normally qualify for DMAP enrollment if the land is privately owned or leased.
 The applicant must be able to demonstrate crop or tree damage from deer.
-Property may be enrolled, regardless of whether or not it is posted.
+Property may be enrolled, regardless of whether it is posted.

-• The application must be made each year, between the end of the last
+• The application must be made each year by July 1.

 9. How does the DMAP permit program work?